Take It Down Act

 USA Passes Take It Down Act: Fighting NCII at the Federal Level

-The bill would make the release of non-consensual nude images a federal crime and require social media platforms and websites to promptly remove the content.
-It would have significant impacts on sextortion, revenge porn, and anyone threatening someone else with nudes.
+The bill federally criminalizes the distribution of non-consensual nude images and requires online platforms to promptly remove the content.
+It would have significant impacts on sextortionrevenge porn, and anyone threatening someone else with nudes.

-The Take It Down Act was born from the painful experiences of 14-year-old Elliston Berry of Texas and 15-year-old Francesca Mani of New Jersey, who discovered in October 2023 that classmates had used AI software to create fake nude images of them and other girls.(2) When they sought help from the threat, both school officials and social media platforms responded with indifference.
+The TAKE IT DOWN Act was born from the painful experiences of 14-year-old Elliston Berry of Texas and 15-year-old Francesca Mani of New Jersey.
+In October 2023, both girls discovered that classmates had used AI software to create fake nude images of them.
+When they sought help from the threat, both school officials and social media platforms responded with indifference.

 Berry’s mother, Anna, reached out to Senator Ted Cruz, who drafted the legislation and championed it through Congress.
 Democratic Senators Amy Klobuchar and Richard Blumenthal co-sponsored the bill, while Representatives Maria Salazar and Madeleine Dean led the House effort.

-First Lady Melania Trump later backed the bill, hosting a press conference in Washington with Berry, Mani, and other victims of deepfake abuse, sextortion, and revenge porn.(2)
+Melania Trump later backed the bill in her first public remarks since resuming the role of first lady.
+She hosted a roundtable discussion with Berry, Mani, and other victims of deepfake abuse, sextortion, and revenge porn

-What Will the Take It Down Act Do?
+What Does the TAKE IT DOWN Act Do?

-Individuals who share authentic or AI-generated NCII of adults can face fines, restitution, asset forfeiture, and up to two years in prison.
-(4) If the victim is a minor under 18, the maximum sentence increases to three years.
+Individuals who share NCII depicting adults can face fines, restitution, asset forfeiture, and up to two years in prison.
+If the victim is a minor under 18yrs old, the maximum sentence increases to three years.

 What Crimes Does This Law Combat?

-The Take It Down Act applies to any crime involving NCII, which refers to the sharing or threat to share nude or sexually explicit images or videos of a person without their consent.
-NCII includes content originally taken with consent but later distributed without permission, as well as material that is fabricated, such as AI-generated deepfakes.
+The TAKE IT DOWN Act applies to any crime involving NCII.
+This includes sharing or threatening to share sexually explicit images or videos of a person without their consent.
+NCII encompasses nonconsensual recordings, misused content originally captured with consent, and “digital forgeries” like AI-generated deepfakes.

-The Take It Down Act not only criminalizes the publication of NCII but also targets digital extortion and harassment, making it illegal to threaten victims with the release of nudes, a tactic often used to coerce, shame, or manipulate individuals online.
+The TAKE IT DOWN Act not only criminalizes the publication of NCII but also targets digital extortion and harassment.
+This makes it illegal to leverage the release of nudes, a tactic often used to coerce individuals online.

-• Sextortion: Online blackmail that involves intimate images.
-It often begins with a scammer using a fake profile to gain trust, then threatening to release the nude images unless the victim pays money.
-The cybercrime sextortion has been tied to multiple cases that lead to a tragic end for their victims.
+• Sextortion.
+Online blackmail that involves intimate images.
+It often begins with a scammer using a fake profile to gain trust.
+They then coerce the target to send nudes, which they turn around as leverage.
+Sextortion has been tied to multiple cases that lead to a tragic end for their victims.

-• Revenge porn: The distribution of sexually explicit images or videos of someone without their consent with the intent to humiliate, punish, or seek revenge.
+• Revenge Porn.
+The nonconsensual distribution of sexually explicit media of someone with the intent to humiliate, punish, or seek revenge.
 Unlike sextortion, revenge porn is typically done by a former partner.

-• Sexploitation: the exploitation of individuals, often through the creation, distribution, or manipulation of sexually explicit content, typically to exert power and control.
-While financial sextortion has seen on a meteoric rise post covid, cases of sexploitation continue to emerge.
+• Sexploitation.
+The exploitation of individuals, often through the creation, distribution, or manipulation of sexual content, to exert power and control.
+While financial sextortion has seen a meteoric rise post covid, cases of sexploitation continue to emerge.

-Sunny Gandhi hopes the Take It Down Act is just the beginning to protecting victims of sextortion, revenge porn, and those threatened with nudes.
+Sunny Gandhi hopes TAKE IT DOWN is just the beginning to protecting victims who have been threatened with nudes.
 He is the vice president of political affairs at Encode, an AI-focused advocacy group that backed the bill.
 He’s calling on Congress to build on this momentum by advancing broader protections for children online.
 Recent hearings by the House Energy and Commerce Committee suggest growing interest in taking further action.

-The Take It Down Act marks a major turning point in the fight against online abuse, striking at the heart of the extortion economy and giving victims powerful new tools to hold perpetrators accountable.
-While many states have laws addressing NCII, this would be the first federal law to criminalize its distribution and the first to explicitly cover AI-generated content.
+The TAKE IT DOWN Act marks a major turning point in the fight against online abuse.
+It strikes at the heart of the extortion economy and gives victims powerful new tools to hold perpetrators accountable.
+While many states have laws addressing NCII, this is the first federal legislation to criminalize its distribution.
+Furthermore, it’s the first law to explicitly cover AI-generated content.

 Its passage sends a clear national message: the publication and spread of NCII, in any form, will no longer be tolerated.